LONG MAY THIS PRODUCTION REIGN

 “Flowers and France” sets up the major characters who turn the Wars of the Roses into the raging bloodbath of the second part.
 The plays are primarily about the battle for the English crown between the houses of York and Lancaster.
 The Lancastrian King Henry is no match for the forces led by the Duke of York who is ultimately defeated by the forces of the ruthless and relentless Queen Margaret, the king’s wife.
 The slaughter ends. at least temporarily, with the Duke of Gloucester, York’s son. pondering the capture of the crown by any means necessary.
 We will meet him in a later history play as the villainous Richard III.

-Mike Sears as Cardinal, Ian Lassiter as Gloucester, Elizabeth A. Davis as Margaret,
+Mike Sears as Cardinal, Ian Lassiter as Gloucester, Elizabeth A. Davis as Margaret, Keshav Moodliar as King Henry VI, and Victor Morris as Salisbury

-The newcomer to the Shakespeare history initially may have difficulties following the flood of royal names likeĀ Gloucester, Buckingham, Somerset, Westmoreland, Talbot, Winchester, Rutland, Salisbury, Suffolk, and Clifford.
+The newcomer to the Shakespeare history initially may have difficulties following the flood of royal names like Gloucester, Buckingham, Somerset, Westmoreland, Talbot, Winchester, Rutland, Salisbury, Suffolk, and Clifford.
 And the distinctive Elizabethan dialect could cause difficulties until the audience ear adjusts.
 But these are minor distractions compared to the production’s achievements.

 The cast of Henry 6